Arellano-Jann/network-analysis/README.md

 KNN) to predict multiple classes.

 `direct_multiclass_train(model_name, X_train, y_train)`
-- This function should take the model_name (“dt”, “knn”, “mlp”, “rf’) as input along with the training data (two Dataframes) and return a trained model. direct_multiclass_test(model, X_test, y_test)
+- Input: This function should take the model_name (“dt”, “knn”, “mlp”, “rf’) as input along with the training data (two Dataframes)
+- Details: Trains a model according to the model_name inputted.
+- Output: return a trained model.

+`direct_multiclass_test(model, X_test, y_test)`
-- This function should take a trained model and evaluate the model on the test data, returning an accuracy value.
+- Input: This function should take a trained model
+- Details: evaluate the model on the test data,
-Direct Multi-Class Classification with Resampling (20 points) Perform data resampling to handle the unbalanced data distribution, and then conduct multi- class classification using MLP and random forest.
+- Output: returning an accuracy value.

 `data_resampling(df, sampling_strategy)`
-- This function should take the dataframe as input, undersample it using sampling_strategy, and return the resampled df.
+- Input: This function should take the dataframe as input, undersample it using sampling_strategy
+- Details: Perform data resampling to handle the unbalanced data distribution, and then conduct multi-class classification using MLP and random forest.
+- Output: return the resampled df.

 Hierarchical Multi-Class Classification (30 points) Perform binary classification first (benign vs. malicious) using MLP.
 Once a sample has been identified as malicious, perform multi-class classification to identify what kind of malicious